Why it’s good for autistic teenagers to go out independently

 Experiences like bullying at school or on the school bus can affect teenagers’ confidence to go out by themselves.
 Try role-playing what your child could do if they’re bullied or feel vulnerable in the community or on public transport.

-These strategies can help autistic teenagers look after themselves and stay safe when they’re out independently:
+These strategies can help your child look after themselves and stay safe when they’re out independently:

 - Travel at times when it’s less crowded, like out of peak hour.
-This can reduce the social demands of crowded public transport or the risk of being accidentally touched.
+This can reduce the social and sensory demands of crowded public transport or the risk of being accidentally touched.

 - Use headphones if your child finds public transport too noisy.
 This can also act as a signal to other passengers that your child isn’t interested in social conversation.

-- Use an autism alert card.
+- Use an autism alert card or wear a hidden disabilities sunflower lanyard if your child feels comfortable with it.
 This can help your child communicate when they’re anxious.
-It can also help people understand if your child is having difficulty coping in a stressful situation.
+It can also help people understand if your child is having difficulty coping.

 - Pay attention to the environment.
 Your child should stick to well-lit areas with plenty of people around.
 And they should take off their headphones and look around when crossing the street.

-- Use breathing exercises or grounding exercises to stay calm.
-If your child practises these exercises when they’re calm at home, they’ll be better able to recall them when they’re feeling stressed.
+- Use breathing exercises, grounding exercises or other calming exercises.
+If your child practises these exercises when they’re calm at home, they’ll be better able to use them when they’re feeling stressed.

 Rules can help you be clear about what is and isn’t negotiable with your child’s independence.
 Rules can also help your child stay safe and understand the limits you’ve set.

-It’s best to explain rules by using examples, or you could create social stories for different scenarios.
-For example:
+- Explain the rules by using examples or creating social stories for different scenarios.

-- How your child can travel – for example, when you go to Simon’s house, you need to take public transport instead of walking because it’s too far to walk.
+- How your child can travel – for example, ‘When you go to Simon’s house, you must take public transport instead of walking because it’s too far to walk’.

-- When your child needs to contact you and how – for example, if you miss your bus or you want to go to a friend’s house after school, you need to call me first so I know where you are.
+- When your child needs to contact you and how – for example, ‘If you miss your bus or you want to go to a friend’s house after school, you must call me first so I know where you are’.

-If your child is going out by themselves, you and your child need to develop plans for what to do if there’s an emergency or something unexpected happens.
-For example:
+If your autistic child is going out by themselves, you and your child need to develop plans for what to do if there’s an emergency or something unexpected happens.

 - Encourage your child to keep their phone in a secure pocket, rather than a bag, if possible.

-- Make sure your child has memorised your phone number and home address in case they lose their phone or it runs out of battery.
+- Make sure your child has memorised or has a copy of your phone number and home address in case they lose their phone or it runs out of battery.

-- Make sure your child has enough money for an emergency taxi ride home.
+- Make sure your child has enough money for an emergency taxi ride home, knows how to find a taxi and pay for the ride, and is confident to do this.

 Professional support for going out independently